 Shammi Kapoor – The Game Changer by Rauf Ahmed

 Shammi Kapoor – The Game Changer by Rauf Ahmed is the biography of one of the most charismatic stars of Indian Cinema.
-I remember watching his films of television while growing up and always liked him over most of his contemporaries who were too dull and boring in his comparison.
-He belonged to my parents’ generation but his songs are the ones we love to play while driving or whenever the mood needs an upward push, even today.
+I remember watching his films on television while growing up.
+And always liked him over most of his contemporaries who were too dull and boring in his comparison.
+He belonged to my parents’ generation.
+But his songs are the ones we love to play while driving or whenever the mood needs an upward push, even today.
 When I heard about his biography, I realized that I hardly know anything about his life beyond his effervescent song and dance sequences.
-In fact I have watched very few of his films.
+In fact, I have watched very few of his films.
 So, it was time to read this Game Changer star’s story.

-Story of Shammi Kapoor was eye-opening.
+The story of Shammi Kapoor was eye-opening.
 I never knew that his first 18 films had failed badly before he decided to re-invent himself.
 It took him so many films and so many years to give us the romantic image that lives in our minds.
-I would have never thought that we worked on his songs along with his director, lyricist and music director.
-In fact if he liked the song made by a music director, he would buy and keep it with him to use in one of his upcoming films.
+I would have never thought that we worked on his songs along with his director, lyricist, and music director.
+In fact, if he liked the song made by a music director, he would buy and keep it with him to use in one of his upcoming films.

-Shammi Kapoor’s story is as much as story of Geeta Bali.
-Their love story is amazing – how he chased her and one fine day she tells him – if you want to marry me, do it today and they were married in next few hours.
+Shammi Kapoor’s story is as much as a story of Geeta Bali.
+Their love story is amazing.
+How he chased her and one fine day she tells him – if you want to marry me, do it today.
+And they were married in next few hours.
 Even his second marriage was as impulsive, he gave Neila Devi hardly any time to prepare for a wedding.
 Tells a lot about his impulsive nature.
 His relationship with both the women he married is endearing.
-His shattered life after Geeta Bali passed away makes you cry – he scattered lifestyle after her death makes you want to hold his hand and take care of him.
+His shattered life after Geeta Bali passed away makes you cry.
+He scattered lifestyle after her death makes you want to hold his hand and take care of him.
 I assume many women around him felt the same and tried to be a part of his life.
 I never knew that he almost married socialite Bina Ramani and actress Mumtaz.

 Author Rauf Ahmed also delves a bit into the spiritual journey of Shammi Kapoor with his second wife and his guru.
-I wish he had delved a bit more into this phase of his life, though I understand these are very personal matters and very difficult for an outsider to grasp, specially after the protagonist has passed away.
-It must have been an incredible journey inwards – after spending time in arc lights and the best of glamour India had to offer.
-Similarly I wanted more on his foray into Internet and Computers.
-I checked his website after reading the book and found it very dated – and tells me that he was not active in his last few years.
-I also wanted more details of his exploration and promotion of Internet in India.
+I wish he had delved a bit more into this phase of his life.
+Though I understand these are very personal matters and very difficult for an outsider to grasp, especially after the protagonist has passed away.
+It must have been an incredible journey inwards – after spending time in arc lights and the best of glamor India had to offer.
+Similarly, I wanted more on his foray into Internet and Computers.
+I checked his website after reading the book.
+And found it very dated – and tells me that he was not active in his last few years.
+I also wanted more details of his exploration and promotion of the Internet in India.
 Again I believe the information available may be limited.

-Narrative is interesting.
-I goes back and forth with author’s narration, interspersed with the words of Shammi Kapoor and others.
+The narrative is interesting.
+It goes back and forth with author’s narration, interspersed with the words of Shammi Kapoor and others.
 You get a first person feel as well a research based authoritative feel as well.
 It also maintains a pace so you do not get bored, though some repetitions could have been avoided.